 I've Owned My Home For A Few Years: Now What?

-For sellers, though, the “new normal” of 2020 might be short-term.
+It's always important to keep tabs on the current real estate market.
 (We'll always will keep you in the loop on what you need to know.)
 What’s more important to focus on isn’t what has changed this year, but in the past several years.
 Here’s what to think about if you’re considering selling after owning it for a few years:

 The Time To Address Home Maintenance Is Now